2015 Golz Fellowship Winner

-In its first year, the Golz fellowship has awarded two students with funding to pursue opportunities related to the field.
+In its second year, the Golz fellowship has awarded one student funding to pursue opportunities related to the field.
 Alfred E. Golz fellowships support research opportunities and internships for History majors and minors during the summer months.
 These fellowships have been made possible by a generous gift from Ronald Golz ’56 in memory of his father.

 The Private Politics of India’s Partition: Exploring Female Agency in the Face of Violence